PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 # ca_support_quit_smoking

 This is the code for a conversational agent that suggests preparatory activities for smoking cessation and becoming more physically active in 5 separate sessions.
+This conversational agent was used in a longitudinal study with more than 500 participants with the goal of testing a personalized reinforcement learning-based persuasion algorithm.

 ## Experiment Flow